clewisdavis/The-Joy-of-React/course-notes.md

 - The modern web is interactive.
 The app can respond to user actions in real time.
 Without the need to fetch the whole page.

 - In this module:
-  - How to respond to user acitons with event binding.
+  - How to respond to user actions with event binding.
   - How React manages the DOM for us, and what it means to re-render.
   - The `useState` hook and how to use it to build interactive components.
   - Understand the difference between props and state.